npm/rfcs/accepted/0000-npm-extension-manifest-repairs.md

   - `npm ci` succeeds when the extension hash and lockfile state match.
   - `npm ci` does not execute `transformManifest` when the extension hash and lockfile state match.
   - `npm ci` accepts deletion provenance when the extension hash and lockfile state match.
+  - `npm ci` fails before importing `.npm-extension` when the selected extension file hash does not match the lockfile.
   - `npm ci` fails when the extension file changes without updating the lockfile.
   - `npm ci` fails when the extension file is absent but extension state is present in the lockfile.
   - `npm ci` fails when the extension file is present but extension state is absent from the lockfile.